7gxycn08/PyAnime4K-GUI/README.md

 1. Batch Video Upscaling: Select multiple video files for upscaling.
 2. Configurable Settings: Customize output dimensions, bitrate, codec, and shaders via a config file.
 3. Real-Time Progress: Monitor upscaling progress with a visual progress bar.
-4. Interactive Log Viewer: View detailed logs and error messages in the GUI.
+4. Log Viewer: View live progress in the GUI and ffmpeg stderr in output.txt file.
 5. Cancel Operations: Cancel ongoing upscaling tasks at any time.
 6. Output Folder Access: Quickly navigate to the output folder.